8483/notes/topics/docker.md

 Dockerfile > (build) Image > (run) Container.
 ```

+-   **Dockerfile** - List of steps to build an image.
+Ex. configure the OS, install packages, copy project files into the right places.
-**Image** - A template for an environment, a snapshot of a system at a certain time.
+-   **Image** - A template for an environment, a snapshot of a system at a certain time.
 It has the OS, software and application code all bundled in one file.

-**Container** - A running instance of an image.
+-   **Container** - A running instance of an image.

-**Dockerfile** - List of steps to build an image.
-Ex. configure the OS, install packages, copy project files into the right places...

 # Install